 The Facts, Info & Tips To Keep The Tow Trucks Away

-Thursday, December 1st until April 1st, from 3 AM to 7 AM.
+Starting Saturday, December 1st until April 1st, every night from 3 AM to 7 AM.

-Remember, this really means Wednesday night.
-Find a safe, legal parking spot on a side street for your car tonight so you can avoid any of this driving drama.
+Remember, this really means Friday night.
+Find a safe, legal parking spot on a side street for your car to avoid any driving drama.

 This includes portions of Clark St., Devon, Central, Foster, Kedzie, Milwaukee, Division, Madison, State St., Cermak, Archer, Martin Luther King Drive, Morgan, 60th, Cottage Grove, 78th, 103rd, 106th and Torrence.